Delete search term

 The study is being conducted at home care organizations in German-speaking Switzerland and Ticino.
 While many people are familiar with key measures for dealing with heat, implementing them is not always easy, especially in a working context.
 We use a participatory approach to develop the measures, considering the experiences of the employees and their employers.
 We also use the latest information and communication technologies (e.g. smartwatches) and develop our own app to provide employees with objective and easily accessible information on dealing with heat in real time.
 We evaluate the impact of these measures using a randomized controlled trial design.

-In the context of climate change and skills shortages in the health care sector, effective strategies to adapt to extreme heat events are not only in the interest of employees, but also of employers and the public.
-Our results should help to identify measures that effectively reduce health risks from extreme heat and best meet the needs of home care professionals and their employers.
-We expect to gain insights specifically for older employees in a sector that is heavily dominated by women.
-This should enable our results to be transferred to other organizations, companies and sectors.
+In the context of climate change and the shortage of skilled workers, effective strategies for adapting to extreme heat events are not only in the interests of employees, but also of employers and the public.
+Our results should help to identify measures that reduce heat stress on the one hand and best meet the needs of home care professionals and their employers on the other.
+We hope to gain insights, especially for older employees in a sector that is predominantly female.

 Key Data